-NOTE: If you have checked in for any lab course you must check out even if you only attend class for one or two weeks before dropping the course.
+NOTE: If you checked in for any lab course you must check out even if you drop the course.
 Students who fail to check out will be charged a fee of \$50 plus the cost missing or broken equipment.
 Students who drop a course must go to the stockroom to check out as soon as possible.